 Collaborating on a single email is based on the email production workflow.
-Different teams and departments will have to work together for the email to fully resonate with your brand.
-First of all goals need to be brainstormed and set, then content has to be created and the email has to be designed.
+Different teams and departments must work together for the email to resonate fully with your brand.
+First, goals need to be brainstormed and set, then the content has to be created, and the email has to be designed.
 Before being sent, the email will have to be approved.

-If there is a a lot of back and forth in the creation of your email campaigns, you will want your ESP to offer changes approval, even dynamic features such as live collaboration within their email builder.
+If there is a lot of back and forth in creating your email campaigns, you will want your ESP to offer changes approval, even dynamic features such as live collaboration within their email builder.

 Remember that personalization can have a big impact on the attention subscribers pay to your message.
-For example, you can include the customer’s name in a creative way in your images.
-It is a great way of making your customer feel valued, and giving the impression that content is specifically created and tailored for them.
+For example, you can creatively include the customer’s name in your images.
+It is a great way of making your customer feel valued and giving the impression that content is specifically created and tailored for them.

 Flash Sales and timed offers

-Although travelers are getting savvier and exploring multiple possibilities before booking their trips, many decisions are still made based on price, deals and discounts.
+Although travelers are getting savvier and exploring multiple possibilities before booking their trips, many decisions are still based on price, deals, and discounts.

 Tip: Match your offers with your branding

-“Discounts and Specials” can’t be the only reason you send an email to your hotel database, it has to fit with your branding.
-But even if you are not planning to do flash sales on a regular basis, offering tickets or upgrades at discounted rates can help boost sales during quieter periods.
+“Discounts and Specials” can’t be the only reason you send an email to your hotel database.
+It has to fit with your branding.
+But even if you are not planning to do flash sales regularly, offering tickets or upgrades at discounted rates can help boost sales during quieter periods.

-In order to send this type of offer emails, you want your ESP to do advanced segmentation and automated A/B testing deployment.
+To send this offer email, you want your ESP to do advanced segmentation and automated A/B testing.

-* Segmenting a contact list allows you to pick the right groups to include in your specific flash sales and travel offers.
+- Segmenting a contact list lets you pick the right groups to include in your specific flash sales and travel offers.
 Think about the customer profile.
 What are their preferred destinations and typical travel time of year?
 As well as considering purchasing behavior, you want to exclude people who already booked.

-* With A/B testing you can try different versions of your email to see what works best.
-For instance, the subject line and copy that will inspire the most engagement.
-For 100% conversion driven mail like this, you want to optimise and grab each conversion.
+- With A/B testing, you can try different email versions to see what works best.
+For instance, the subject line and copy will inspire the most engagement.
+For 100% conversion-driven mail like this, you want to optimize and grab each conversion.

-A flash sale is over… in a flash, so there is not a lot of time for split testing.
-It is great if your test winner, can be automatically sent to the rest of your email list.
+A flash sale is over… in a flash, so there is little time for split testing.
+It is great if your test winner can be automatically sent to the rest of your email list.

-Displaying an animated countdown in flash sale emails can work to increase urgency in the reader.
+Displaying an animated countdown in flash sale emails can increase the reader’s urgency.

 Seasonal Event Emails

-Seasonal events such as public holidays and vacation periods, can be your peak booking periods, but they are also a great excuse to promote some of your exclusive deals.
+Seasonal events, such as public holidays and vacations, can be your peak booking periods, but they are also a great excuse to promote some of your exclusive deals.

-We can take it a step further and go into specific events that take place during the year, making destinations even more attractive.
+We can take it a step further and go into specific events during the year, making destinations even more attractive.